-1.4.1 Firmware Update
+1.4.1 Firmware Installation/Update

-It is possible to update the firmware and application programs stored in the MFP/LP using an SD card or via a remote connection.
+It is possible to update the firmware stored on the MFP/LP using an SD card or via a remote connection.
+The following process is used to verify the validity of all firmware introduced into the MFP/LP in the field.
+This applies to firmware updates as well as to new installations of MFP/LP options.

-Firmware Installation Using an SD Card
+Firmware Installation/Update Using an SD Card

-- Since SD cards themselves are generic items that are widely available for purchase in the field, the following process is used to prevent the illegal introduction of data and programs into the MFP/LP via this storage media.
-Briefly stated, a license server assigns a digital signature to the software, which is then used by the MFP/LP to authenticate the program. - 1.
+- Since SD cards themselves are generic items that are widely available for purchase in the field, the following process is used to prevent the illegal introduction of firmware into the MFP/LP via this storage media.
+Briefly stated, a license server assigns a digital signature to the firmware, which the MFP/LP then uses to authenticate the firmware when it is introduced in the field. - 1.
 The Ricoh license server applies the SHA-1 algorithm (Secure Hash Algorithm 1) to the program to generate the value MD1.
 A private key is used to encrypt this value, which is then used as the firmware's digital signature. - 2.
-The firmware in the SD card is introduced into the MFP/LP from the SD card slot. - 3.
-The MFP/LP checks the firmware to identify the type (e.g. Printer, FAX, Copier), verify that the model name is the same as its own, and verify that the firmware version is newer that the one already installed. - 4.
+The firmware in the SD card is introduced into the MFP/LP via the SD card slot. - 3.
+The MFP/LP checks the firmware to identify the type (e.g. System, Printer, FAX, LCD).
+It then verifies that the model name is the same as its own, and in the case of a firmware update, that the firmware version is newer that the one already installed. - 4.
 The MFP/LP then applies SHA-1 to the program to generate MD1, after which it uses a public key to decrypt the digital signature to generate MD2. - 5.
-If MD1 = MD2, the firmware update process begins. - This use of a public key to decrypt the digital signature allows the MFP/LP to verify that that there has been no illegal alteration of the data. - The basic identifying information of the firmware (version, type, etc.) is stored in the MFP/LP as the update is being performed.
-Therefore it is possible to retry the update with the same SD card in the event that the update is interrupted, e.g. if the MFP/LP main power suddenly turns off.
+If MD1 = MD2, the firmware update process begins. - Using a public key to decrypt the digital signature allows the MFP/LP to verify that the firmware has not been altered since it was assigned the digital signature by the license server. - The basic identifying information of the firmware (version, type, etc.) is stored in the MFP/LP as the update is being performed.
+Therefore, the update can be reinitiated using the same SD card in the event that it is interrupted by a sudden loss of power or other cause.
 After recovery is initiated, the MFP/LP checks to see that the data in the SD card has not been altered, and then resumes the update.

-Firmware Installation Using an SD Card
+Firmware Update Using an SD Card

-Remote Firmware Installation
+Remote Firmware Update